top of page

 Will Woodturning Tuition Benefit me?

-I'm sure there are many people out there who wonder if there is any value at all in attending a Woodturning Course or Tuition session.
-I myself was one of those procrastinators or avoiders when I first started Turning and it cost me dearly long term by not reaching out sooner to a professional.
+I’m sure there are many people out there who wonder if there’s really any value in attending a woodturning course or tuition session.
+I know, because I was one of them — a procrastinator who put it off for far too long.
+Looking back, it cost me dearly in time, frustration, and missed progress by not reaching out sooner to a professional.

-Learning fine Woodturning Skills in Tralee Co Kerry
+Learning fine Woodturning Skills in Tralee Co Kerry.
+David Condon refining a finial shape on a VL300

 Many People Choose to go it Alone